dms-vep/CHIKV-181-25-E-DMS/nextstrain/README.md

 ### Reference

 The mutations in the tree are identified relative to a reference sequence.
-Generally, the reference sequence should correspond to the strain used to make the library: [`MW473668.1`](https://www.ncbi.nlm.nih.gov/nuccore/MW473668.1).
+The reference sequence corresponds to the strain used to make the library: [`MW473668.1`](https://www.ncbi.nlm.nih.gov/nuccore/MW473668.1).

 ### Parsing